VoicenterTeam/voicenter-frontend-nuxt-test/README.md

 - Use Nuxt 3 for building the application.
-- You are free to use any JavaScript or CSS library libraries that you find suitable for this task.
+- You are free to use any JavaScript or CSS libraries that you find suitable for this task.
 - Provide a README.md file with instructions on how to run the application.
 - Create a new public GitHub repository to host your project.
 - Push your Nuxt 3 Frontend Test Task project to the GitHub repository.